Helping your child to manage their homework

-Homework isn’t always enjoyable, especially when your child finds the task too difficult, doesn’t fully understand it or would rather be playing outside or watching TV.
-How can you encourage them to ‘have a go’ and help to make the task seem less daunting?
+Homework isn't always enjoyable, especially when your child find the task too difficult, doesn't fully understand it or would rather be playing outside or watching TV.
+How can you encourage them to 'have a go' and help them make the task seem less daunting?

 Create a work space